 Avoid busy backgrounds as much as possible.
 Use empty space in a photo to place your text or opt for a semi-opaque shape to place your text in.
-You can choose a shape to place your text in with one tap in Adobe Spark and adjust opacity levels by dragging the button in the opacity settings until you get the desired effect.
+You can choose a shape to place your text in with one tap in Adobe Express and adjust opacity levels by dragging the button in the opacity settings until you get the desired effect.
 Photo filters can also increase legibility on busy backgrounds.

 10. Don’t use ALL CAPS for every word.

 Our brains are wired to recognize the letters in groups and the shapes of letterforms.
 When a word uses all caps your eyes no longer recognize the shapes, they see boxes.
 For example:

 THE CAT RAN WITH THE DOG versus The cat ran with the dog.
 Wasn’t the second one easier and faster to read?